International College of Management, Sydney

 Brand manager, visual merchandiser, fashion marketing manager, fashion buyer, digital marketer, retail manager, brand strategist, fashion planner, retail strategy and operations, product development manager, e-Commerce manager.

 Visit the ICMS website for current fee information.

 ICMS does not use ATAR selection ranks for admissions.
 Applicants are assessed on performance in individual HSC (or equivalent) subjects and prospective applicants may be contacted by ICMS to attend an interview.

-Recommended studies: Completion of NSW HSC (or equivalent) with a minimum Band 2 in English Standard or English EAL/D and a Band 2 in any one of the following suggested equivalent subjects including Mathematics Standard 2, Business Studies, Economics, Chemistry, Physics, Biology, Investigating Science, Legal Studies, Financial Services or Business Services.
+Recommended studies: Completion of NSW HSC (or equivalent) with a minimum Band 2 in English Standard or English EAL/D and a Band 2 in any one of the following suggested equivalent subjects including Mathematics Standard 2, Business Studies, Economics, Chemistry, Physics, Biology, Legal Studies, Financial Services or Business Services.

 Interview: A personal application interview may be required.

 A completed higher education qualification or a minimum of four completed undergraduate subjects (an equivalent of 12 ICMS credit points) or equivalent.

 A completed Certificate IV or above (or equivalent).

 Must demonstrate ability to undertake study at this level with evidence of relevant work experience such as CV/resume with at least two reference letters.
 Alternatively, with formal, informal or non-formal study, completed or partially completed, demonstrating a reasonable prospect of success.